JohannesNE/aarhus-covid19-datathon/data/Social Compliance/README.md

                )
 ```

+Then I read the data from the pre processing script avaliable in the folder:

 ``` r
 d10 = read_csv("data_for_analysis.csv")
 ```

 The two linear mixed effects model are then run, with cases as the
 Y-variable and the variables of interest as x variables.